Audience

 sudo apt install ranger

 For those who use Arch Linux (if you use Arch Linux, I'm going to assume you know the commands for installing and updating packages.
-Explaining flags for pacman
+Explaining flags for pacman is beyond

 the scope of my article.):